 Speak With a New York Employment Lawyer Today

 In any given employment discrimination case, there may be multiple avenues for a plaintiff to recover damages.
-This is why it is critical to work with a qualified New York employment law attorney who can advise you of all your options.
-If you have been the victim of any kind of workplace discrimination and need advice on what to do next, contact the Law Offices of Mahir S. Nisar, Attorney at Law, at 646.760.6493 today.
+This is why it is critical to work with a qualified New York employment attorney who can advise you of all your options.
+If you have been the victim of any kind of workplace discrimination and need advice on what to do next, contact the Law Offices of Nisar Law Group, P.C., at 646.760.6493 today.